 7. Use different levels of processing

 A construal level is how precisely or abstractly you process something.
 Your phone could be an iPhone (precise) but it is also a communication device (abstract).
 Depending on whether you look at it as an iPhone or a communication device, different memory networks will be highlighted.
 An “iPhone” will be closely associated with other names like android or Samsung.
 But a “communication device” might bring computers into your mind more easily than an iPhone would.
-Looking at an object or idea at different levels of their “concept” means changing the object/idea’s “construal level”.
+Looking at an object or idea at different levels of its “concept” means changing the object/idea’s “construal level”.
 High construal levels mean something is vague and abstract, like a communication device.
 Low construal levels mean something is precise and concrete, like a Nokia.
-Switching between construal levels for an object or idea means you gain access to different memory associations and that can give you new, unique thoughts.
-This is like zooming-in (low construal) and zooming-out (high construal) with your mind.
+Switching between construal levels for an object or idea means you gain access to different memory associations, and that can give you new, unique thoughts.
+This is like zooming in (low construal) and zooming out (high construal) with your mind.